-As an adult during the SA 1987 national state of emergency, I taught primary school std 5 to Sotho kids in QwaQwa high density township / ghetto.
+As an adult during SA's 1987 national state of emergency, I had taught primary school, std 5 to Sotho kids in QwaQwa's high density, township / ghetto.
 (Think NZ LURP).
-Leah & I lived in the township in a housing compound for whites surrounded by a barbed wire fence & Sotho gate guards.
-(Think post quake Christchurch, cop & NZDF cordoned red zone CBD).
+Leah & I had lived in the township in a housing compound for whites surrounded by a barbed wire fence & Sotho gate guards.
+(Think post quake Christchurch, cop & NZDF cordoned, red zone CBD).
 So I knew a thing or two about apartheid slum dwellings & townships.
 (Think NZ red zone & LURP).
-SA apartheid govt used cops & conscript troopies too, to do dirty work for decades.
+SA's Nationalist, apartheid govt had used cops & conscript troopies too, to do dirty work for decades.

 In 2012 MOE, without properly consulting Christchurch schools, used the quakes as an excuse to rationalize schools with closures & mergers.
 Never mind LURP which wasn't concocted yet.
 Although Brownlee desired a LURP ghetto in his Ilam electorate off Wairakei Rd, MOE had already closed perfectly good Kendal School, off Wairakei Rd.
 That farce between MOE & LURP would continue all over Christchurch.
 Apartheid SA had racially separated schools, with better funding & no overcrowding for white schools.

 - Crown insurers, EQC's & Southern Response's tardy, low ball repair or rebuild offers on housing & commercial properties.
 Commercial insurers just followed their slow, seedy examples to harass property owners with tardy, low ball offers.